Transplant shock is actually a combination of three factors. Upon moving the plant , it undergoes:

 Smart tip about reducing transplant shock

-A study was conducted on young birch saplings that were transplanted: dousing the soil and watering them with sweetened water significantly reduced mortality and transplant shock.
+A study was conducted on young birch saplings that were transplanted and sugar water.
+Dousing the soil and watering with sweetened water significantly reduced mortality and transplant shock.
 Why not try it out for your own shrub transplants?
-Add a cup and a fourth of sugar to one gallon of water (10 oz per gallon or 70g per liter) and use that for watering for the first season.
+Add a cup and a fourth of sugar to one gallon of water (10 oz per gallon or 70g per liter).
+Mix well and use for watering for the first season.

 - Read also: climate-proof planting